Welcome to DonaldHyatt.com, a website for Donald W. Hyatt and

 Don became a vocal opponent of a decision by the National Arboretum to cut down one of their prime floral displays, the Glenn Dale Hillside.
 The magnificent

 Glenn Dale azaleas pictured to the right are over 60 years old and represent the top 2 to 3 percent

 of the 50,000 to 75,000 azaleas hybridized by the Arboretum's first Director, Benjamin Y. Morrison.
 The plants are a National Treasure and should be preserved.

-Not only are the Azaleas scheduled to be cut down and their stumps painted with herbicide in 2011, but the Arboretum plans to destroy the
+Not only were the Azaleas scheduled to be cut down and their stumps painted with herbicide in 2011, but the Arboretum planned to destroy the

 National Boxwood Collection and several related perennial displays.
-For more information on this controversy, check out the website set up by "Rhody Man" Steve
+We were successful in stopping those actions.
+For more information about the controversy, check out the website set up by "Rhody Man" Steve

 The following are some other pages of interest: